-Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
+Once ignition position is found, take the rotor carefully off again without changing the crank's position.
+Reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
+If there is any change in the crank's position, you have to start again.